Ferry Corsten: Early years

 Ferry Corsten was born in Rotterdam, Netherlands.
 As a child, he would listen to a Dutch radio show called "The Soulshow", which played different selections of electronic music including disco and soul music.
-Whenever he heard a track that he liked, he would go to the record store and purchase it.
-His first experience in DJing was when he was 15 years old at that time when he was playing at his school parties.
+Whenever he heard a track that he liked, he would go to the record store and purchase it.His first experience DJing came at age 15, when he played at his school parties.
 As a teenager he saved money to buy his first keyboard by washing cars, and selling mix tapes to kids in his neighborhood.
 He was inspired by Ferry Maat and Ben Liebrand for his mixes.
 He eventually released a record with a couple of friends when he was just sixteen years old and later began releasing self-made productions while he grew up in Rotterdam in the 1990s, producing underground hardcore gabber tracks, later expanding into club-house and trance music.
 During these years, Corsten also studied to become an electrical engineer.
 In 1995, under the name Hole In One and aged just 21 years old, he won the prestigious De Grote Prijs van Nederland award, which recognized his contribution to The Netherlands' electronic dance music scene.

-In 1996, while still living in his parents' home, Corsten made his debut at the United Kingdom Singles Chart with his single "Don't be Afraid" under the pseudonym Moonman which ranked at #46.
-This was his very first major European achievement as a solo dance artist, producer and composer.
+In 1996, while still living in his parents' home, Corsten made his debut at the United Kingdom Singles Chart with his single "Don't be Afraid" under the pseudonym Moonman which ranked at No. 46.
+This was his first major European achievement as a solo dance artist, producer and composer.
 1997 saw the release of "Interspace" (a collaboration between Corsten and Peter Nijborn as Discodroids), and his first singles under the Pulp Victim alias: "I'm Losing Control", which was a limited vinyl-only release, and "Dreams Last For Long".
 The latter two were followed a year later by "The World", a track that contained vocals by Maire Brennan and got re-released in 1999 with some brand new remixes, including his remix under the Moonman alias.
 Also in 1997, Corsten and his partner Robert Smit established a dance label named Tsunami with the Dutch-based dance company Purple Eye Entertainment b.v., this junction made the creation of another label possible; Polar State.